jallanxjallan/hhp/stories/foreign_firms_resentment.md

 ---
+create: 1 Jun 09:52
+model: gpt-4o-mini-2024-07-18
 note_id: 235
+source: stories/foreign_firms_resentment.md
-status: 📝
+status: 🖊️
 title: Foreign Firms Resentment
 ---

-1. Direct foreign investment grew rapidly in the 1990s.
-1. New regulations enabled Indonesian companies to seek offshore loans denominated in foreign currencies, usuall USD
-1. Growing internationalism in business sector attracted foreign lawyers who joined local firms as "consultants"
-1. Influx of foreign legal consultants created discontent among local firms.
-1. HHP was singled out become of strong alliance with a network of global firms.
+In the 1990s, Indonesia experienced a surge in direct foreign investment, a trend largely facilitated by new regulations that allowed local companies to pursue offshore loans in foreign currencies, particularly in US dollars.
+This growing internationalism within the business sector enticed foreign lawyers to join local firms in consultancy roles, leading to a significant influx of international legal talent.
+However, this shift sparked discontent among local firms, who felt overshadowed by the presence of foreign consultants.